DasEvoli/age-of-queens.com/README.md

 dotnet debug "ageofqueenscom.csproj" -p:EnvironmentName=Development
 ```
 * Fill appsettings.json or use environment variables.
 For development I recommend user secrets.
+* Some content will be loaded by .csv files.
+They are automatically getting updated via Python script.

 ## Run
 ```